matt-cook/corpchaps.com/get-started/shadow-a-corporate-chaplain.md

 permalink: get-started/shadow-a-corporate-chaplain/
 menu: get-started
 ---
 Do you want to reach your chaplaincy business goals faster?
 Or, if you’re new to corporate chaplaincy altogether, do you want to find out whether it’s the right field for you?
-There’s just no comparison for firsthand experience.
+There’s just no comparison to firsthand experience.

 Take a step closer to achieving your goals by talking to and observing those who’ve been working as corporate chaplains for years.

 The Shadow a Corporate Chaplain package gives you two distinct opportunities to grow your business and yourself: one-on-one phone consulting and on-site shadowing.

-### Here’s what’s included when you Shadow a Corporate Chaplain:
+### Here’s what’s included when you purchase the Shadow a Corporate Chaplain package:

 ## Two-Hour Phone Consultation
 Steve Cook, owner of Corporate Chaplaincy Consulting, LLC, is available to answer any questions you feel will move you forward toward your chaplaincy goals.